 SCOPE OF WORKS

-Trenchless construction methods, namely horizontal directional drilling (HDD), were used to install the awarded river crossings to avoid impacts to sensitive environmental features, such as road infrastructure crossing, river crossings and Australian Marine Park reserved sites.
+UEA was engaged as a specialist trenchless contractor to relocate and expand the existing network of services across and around the Clyde River in preparation for the construction of the new bridge.
+Trenchless construction methods, namely horizontal directional drilling (HDD) were used to install the awarded river crossings to avoid impacts to sensitive environmental features, such as road infrastructure crossing, river crossings and Australian Marine Parks reserved sites.
 Activities associated with trenchless construction techniques included the establishment of the drill launch sites, drill reception sites and pipe laydown areas.
-These areas contained the drilling rig and associated equipment and vehicles, site sheds, and materials storage.
 The drill reception site also required an area the length of the drill run to string the pipe out prior to the installation.

 UEA worked closely with the client, providing advice and expertise into how the project could be optimised through safety, pricing and efficiency.
 Based on these initial discussions, UEA was awarded an additional design and construct scope that included: